EVBAS/MeowAI/README.md

-# Meow-AI-maintain-system
+# The Hardware of Meow-AI-maintain-system
-Meow-AL-maintain-system is the application for raspberry pi series devices to utilize the kernel of  Meow-AI.
-The control system consists of automatically moggy detection, affair notification system as well as  in-depth “MeowMeow” analytics.
-These are invented to assist pet trivia in hope of improving the experience users nurture the pet.
+-- MeowAI-maintain-system is released two version catering to window and linux system.
+For window, you can directly operate the .py file (window version) to activate the system.
+For linux, you should follow the MeowAi_circuit.jpg to assemble the module of MeowAI system and follow the step aformentioned.